How to Clean Silver the Right Way

 How Does Silver Tarnish?

-Other culprits of silver tarnishing:
+Other culprits that can cause silver tarnishing:

-• Chlorine such as pool water
+• Chlorine in pool water or even tap water

 • Sterling silver that has copper reacts more to oxygen